 The Ideal Temperature When Home

-Interestingly enough, while you may assume that you should lower the thermostat on hot summer days, it’s actually recommended that you keep the device set at 78 degrees Fahrenheit.
-This is at least according to Energy Star, an energy-efficiency program run by the U.S. Environmental and Protection Agency.
-The hotter it is outside, the harder it is for your HVAC system to keep the interior of the house cold.
-So the lower you set the temperature, the more energy and money it will take to keep the home cool.
-68 degrees is believed to be the ideal midpoint to keep interior temperatures at a comfortable level while also keeping monthly utility bills on the lower end.
-At the end of the day, personal preferences matter, and those who prefer colder temperatures may vehemently disagree with this recommendation.
+You may assume that you should lower the thermostat on hot summer days, but that’s not actually the case.
+According to the government energy-efficiency program Energy Star, you should keep the device set at 78 degrees Fahrenheit.
+The hotter it is outside, the harder it is for your HVAC system to keep the interior of the house cold — so the lower you set the temperature, the more energy and money it will take to keep your home cool.

 The Ideal Sleeping Temperature